 (4) Nothing in this section affects the amount of royalty payable under clause 31 of the Agreement in respect of any period before the commencement of the Iron Ore Agreements Legislation Amendment Act 2010 Part 5.

 [Section 7 inserted by No. 34 of 2010 s.
 11.]

+8. Fourth Variation Agreement

+(1) The agreement (fourth Variation Agreement) a copy of which is set out in Schedule 5 is ratified.

+(2) The implementation of the fourth Variation Agreement is authorised.

+(3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the fourth Variation Agreement is to operate and take effect despite any other Act or law.

+[Section 8 inserted by No. 61 of 2010 s.
+42.]

+9. State empowered under clause 11E(9)(a)

+The State has power in accordance with clause 11E(9)(a) of the current Agreement.

+[Section 9 inserted by No. 61 of 2010 s.
+42.]

 Schedule 1 — Iron Ore (McCamey’s Monster) Agreement